Pharmacy automation: Chronology

 In 1975, the digital technology was exported to America.
 In early 1980 a dedicated research, development and production facility was built in Oldham, England at a cost of £500,000.
 Between 1982 and 1983, two separate development facilities had been created.
 In America, overseen by Rodney Lester; and in England, overseen by the Kirby brothers.
 In 1987, Frank Kirby died.
 In 1989, John Kirby moved his UK facility to Devon, England.

-A simple to operate machine had been developed to accurately and quickly count prescription medications.
+A simple method to operate the machine had been developed to accurately and quickly count prescription medications.
 Technology improvements soon resulted in a more compact model.
 The price of such equipment in 1980 was around £1,300.
 This substantial investment in new technology was a major financial consideration, but the pharmacy community considered the use of a counting machine as a superior method compared to hand-counting medications.
 These early devices became known as tablet counter, capsule counter, pill counter, or drug counter.

 The new counting technology replaced manual methods in many industries such as, vitamin and diet supplement manufacturing.
 Technicians needed a small, affordable device to count and bottle medications.
 In England and America, the 1980s and 1990s saw new the development of high-speed machines for counting and bottle filling, Like their pharmacy-based counterparts, these industrial units were designed to be fast and simple to operate, yet remain small and cost effective.